This post contains affiliate links for your convenience. View our full disclosure policy here.

 This gives them exposure to the words along with support.

 After coloring, kids can read it aloud to themselves, to you, or to a partner to practice print tracking and expression!

-Ready to read and write color words with your own copy of the “My Scarecrow’s Hat?”
-Grab the emergent reader by clicking the yellow button below.
+Ready to read and write color words with your own copy of “My Scarecrow’s Hat?”
+Get this free easy reader by clicking the large, yellow download button below!